 Registration is an important way to protect and increase the value of your trademark, as it:

 Under the Trademarks Act, the following are generally considered not registrable:

 A priority claim enables a trademark owner who filed an application in a country to subsequently file an application for the same or substantially the same mark in other countries within six months and to have it considered filed as of the earlier filing date.
 It allows a trademark owner to delay its filing strategy in other countries for up to six months and to retain their earliest filing date.

 A trademark application is filed with the Canadian Intellectual Property Office (CIPO) with a government filing fee.
 The application is awarded an application number and filing date and is indexed on the register for searching purposes.
 It is then reviewed by an examiner to determine whether the trademark itself and the contents of the application comply with the requirements of the Trademarks Act and Regulations.

 In particular, the examiner will identify any potential registrability problems, i.e. whether the mark may be considered clearly descriptive or deceptively misdescriptive of the associated goods or services, or whether it is confusing with any prior application or existing registration.
-The examiner will also review the description of goods and services to ensure it is set out in ordinary commercial terms, as required by the Act.
+The examiner will also review the description of goods and services to ensure it is set out in ordinary commercial terms and properly classified, as required by the Act.

-Any objections made against the trademark itself or the contents of the application will be raised in an office action and a specific timeline will be set to respond.
+Any objections made against the trademark itself or the contents of the application will be raised in one or more office actions and a specific timeline will be set to respond.
 Once the examiner is satisfied that all objections have been adequately dealt with and there are no further issues, the application will be advertised in the Trademarks Journal for opposition purposes.